The 2016 IMEA State Solo Competition will be held May 6-7, 2016 in the Boise area.

 9. For adjudication purposes, soloists shall furnish a (1) published score of the solo.
 All measures need to be numbered and the soloist’s contestant number placed on the title page.
 NO STUDENT OR SCHOOL NAMES ARE TO BE WRITTEN ON THE SOLOS.
 The contestant number will be used to return the scores.
 Photocopies are prohibited unless accompanied by a permission letter from the copyright holder (publisher) making it a permissible copy.
 Furnishing an illegal photocopy will disqualify the participant.

 11. Each contestant must pay a non-refundable participation fee, only checks made payable to IMEA will be accepted.
 The fee structure for students whose directors are members of IMEA is: Early Bird Fee = $45.00; Fees postmarked after April 25th = $70.00.
 The fee structure for students whose directors are not members of IMEA is: Early Bird Fee = $156.00; Fees postmarked after April 25th = $181.00.
 Students must secure their own transportation to the contest site.
 Alternates will pay the Early Bird Fee.
 Parents, booster clubs, or schools may assist.
 Students should be properly chaperoned and appropriately involved in contest activities.
+If you need an invoice to facilitate payment, you may download it HERE.

 13. Awards will be announced and medals given at the end of the event in an Awards Ceremony.
 Complete results of the contest will be posted by contestant number on the IMEA Web Site within one week following the contest.